scottyeager/info_foundation/src/roadmap/tfgrid_release_2_1.md

 - build in support for hypercore/ipfs, basically allow IPFS or HyperDrive to connect to our storage backend, this way our more robust reliable storage system can be a backend for these known P2P storage mechanisms without loosing data ownership properties.

-## timing
+## timing & release plan

 release to public

-- mid June 2020
+- mid June 2020 we will release a ```release candidate of TFGrid 2.1.0 beta``` on branch development for 3sdk
     - jumpscale stays on development !!! for 1-2 weeks till full stability, but everyone in field can play with it
     - zos needs to be upgraded in the field to 0.4 before its usable
+- we will keep this RC active on that branch until we get confirmation from field that this release is at least as stable as current 2.x one.
+- mid June everyone will be able to use 2.0.x and 2.1.x in parallel by just changing branch in the 3sdk tool

 ### development on